- Extremely durable, resisting bending even under heavy force.

 Aluminum – Aluminum is by far the most commonly used material for hiking and lightweight camping tents.
 It’s reasonably sturdy, inexpensive, and extremely lightweight.

 Plastic – Plastic is widely used in value priced tents and replacement tent stakes because of its extremely low cost and light weight.
-Plastic tent stakes come in just about every size and shape imaginable and are commonly used for larger applications like snow/sand stakes.
+Plastic tent pegs come in just about every size and shape imaginable and are commonly used for larger applications like snow/sand stakes.

 Titanium – Titanium is an exceptionally strong and lightweight material that’s rapidly becoming the gold standard for ultralight hikers.
-Titanium tent stakes are some of the lightest and most durable available but do have a major downside.
+Titanium tent pegs are some of the lightest and most durable available but do have a major downside.

 Expect to spend three to four times as much per stake on titanium stakes as you would on aluminum or plastic tent stakes.

 Carbon Fiber – Until very recently carbon fiber was a material only used for aerospace and supercar applications.
-A few manufacturers have begun to experiment with carbon fiber tent stakes but they’re still a lot less common than any other material.
+A few manufacturers have begun to experiment with carbon fiber tent anchors but they’re still a lot less common than any other material.

 They’re the lightest possible material available but have a very high price, even higher than titanium.